FINRA Suspends David John Taddeo for Undisclosed Private Securities Transactions

 Why This Matters for Retail Investors

-Finally, Taddeo’s repeated false attestations on compliance questionnaires suggest a broker who understood the rules but chose to ignore them.
 Annual compliance questionnaires are the regulatory system’s primary method of discovering undisclosed outside business activities.
-When a broker checks “no” on the private securities question while actively engaging in undisclosed transactions, he is deliberately evading regulatory oversight.
+If a broker checks “no” on the private securities question while actively engaging in undisclosed transactions, this can make it more difficult for regulators to oversee the broker’s activities.

 You can view the full February 2026 FINRA disciplinary actions report here.